CosmicThing2/Mod-Playground/README.md

 ## Install
 ### First time
-If running it for the first time, simply run MPG.exe and extract it.
+If running it for the first time, simply run the self-extracting package 'MPG.exe'.
 The Mod Playground will then ask you for a few different directories but the defaults will be fine for most people.
 In a LAN environment, you may wish to enable some of/more of the advanced features.

 On first launching a game, you will need to setup MultiMC, choose your RAM, Java installation and enter your account details.
 You may then need to reload the Mod Playground.